 Free connector development.
 Unlike other ELT vendors, Portable builds connectors on-demand for clients.
 In addition to 250+ off-the-shelf connectors, Portable will build new connectors on-demand as you need them.

-Hands on support.
+Hands on technical support.
 APIs break and issues arise.
 Portable provides a turnkey solution for analytics teams to move data without worrying about issues when things go wrong.
 The Portable team is on-call when things break, so you don't have to worry.

 Pricing is simple and straightforward.
 Instead of pricing with credits, rows, or custom mechanisms, Portable's pricing model is simple.
 Flat rate pricing per data flow with unlimited data volumes included.
 Stop worrying about credits and data volumes, and get back to writing SQL and building dashboards.